lleixat/ambienter-vim/README.md

 Vundle 'lleixat/ambienter-vim'
 ```

-Additionally you can install the colorshemes used in this doc:
+Additionally you can install the colorschemes used in this doc:

 ```viml
 Vundle 'chriskempson/base16-vim'